-Long enough now since I got into the winter water for it to feel like something I’d never done.
+Long enough now since I got into the water for it to feel like something I’d never done.

 I see it as a battle, but then I hear it described another way.
 An exercise in melting into resistance.
+Making sense.
 Remembering.

 That first wave crashing over me, chest level, spray whipping face like cold hail on a windy day.
 The intake of breath, the shout, the resistance rising up, and then the letting go, with a breath, with a scream, with relief and with joy.

 Something else then.
 Birth.
 A battle.
 Getting the baby out.
 Getting ready for the pain.
 The grimaces, groans and screams.
 Isn’t that what we’re told it is?

 I got myself ready.
 I read all of the books.
 I was strong.
 I was determined.
 All good things.
 Got myself ready for the work.